-THIS DOCUMENT IS FOR ARCHIVE PURPOSES ONLY AND MAY NOT REFLECT CURRENT POLICY.
-Tffootivo until 2022 00 01
+THIS DOCUMENT IS FOR ARCHIVE PURPOSES ONLY AND MAY NOT REFLEC CURRENT POLICY. т

 F Customers Requesting Letters in an Alternative Format

 F Customers Requesting Letters in an Alternative Format

 Customers, representatives, and legal guardians who receive letters from AHCCCS may ask to receive letters in an alternative format, such as large print.
 See MA1603 for additional information regarding alternative format requests.